Node.js (generic) on CloudMagnus

 WebSocket connections drop

 nginx is configured to upgrade WebSocket connections by default.
-If you're seeing drops, it's almost always your application timing out the connection (heartbeat / ping issues) rather than nginx.
+If you're seeing drops, it's almost always your application timing out the connection (heartbeat / ping issues) or your code not handling the upgrade event.
+Test with wscat from your laptop to isolate.

 "Cannot find module"